A video showing some of the RenderView features can be found here.

 - EV exposure values as returned by Arnold, below the mouse cursor.

-The Status bar can be hidden by disabling Window > Status Bar > Show Status Bar.
+The Status bar can be hidden by disabling Window > Status Bar > Show Progress Bar.

 Saves the currently displayed image to disk.
 The image is color managed depending on the format.
 For example, JPEG is sRGB, and EXR is linear.

 Save Multi-Layer EXR

 Saves the currently displayed image to disk with all of the AOVs in a multi-layer EXR.

 Choose to save images using color management and view transform settings.

 Already existing images can be loaded in the Snapshots Library for comparison.